The Photographers' Gallery and Workshop: Gallery

 Ian Lobb, an Australian born in 1948, who had undertaken workshops with Ansel Adams and Paul Caponigro, took over the Gallery in late 1974.
 Also that year, Lobb was teaching photography at Coburg Technical School with Carol Jerrems, and they met American Bill Heimerman (born 13 January 1950) who was teaching English at the same institution and was renting rooms above the gallery; the two inspired Heimerman's interest in photography.
 Lobb mounted his first exhibition as director at the beginning of 1975.
 He and Heimerman became co-directors of the gallery from the beginning of 1976.
 Beside some government funding and sales, both financially supported their roles through teaching, Heimerman being next employed at Brighton Technical College, where he and other staff members established a photography program, and then at the Council of Adult Education.
 Critic and photography lecturer Tony Perry noted Heimerman's 'detached, informed view of photography'.

-Lobb and Heimerman showed some local work, but pursued high profile international, mainly American and some European, photographers for exhibitions.
+Lobb and Heimerman showed some local work but, as Helen Ennis notes; "imported exhibitions of fine art photography by Paul Caponigro, William Clift, Emmet Gown and other American" and some European, photographers for exhibitions.
 The first exhibition of international photography at the gallery was that of Paul Caponigro in 1975 which sold 22 prints, after which success the gallery was closed for renovations and while Heimerman made a trip to the US to secure more shows.
 After the refurbishment Melbourne Times critic Wendy Harmer described the space as "an oasis of pristine white walls and warm, polished wood.